A Programme for Fast-Paced Data Management

 - Data Collection and Data Quality

 - Logic & Maths

-Degree of Master of Science (60 Credits), Main Field of Study: Business Intelligence
+Degree of Master of Science (60 credits), Main Field of Study: Microdata Analysis

 The Master Programme in Business Intelligence from DU will prepare you for work in an expanding global industry as well as for further studies at the PhD level, including DU's PhD Programme in Microdata Analysis.
 You can also continue to the second year of the Master's Programme in Data Science offered by Dalrana University upon completing the BI programme.

 Possible future positions for our graduates are as follows:

 - Data Warehouse Developer

 - Growth Trends and Peak Business Periods Analyst

 - Marketing Database Analyst

 Business Intelligence: a Career for the 21st Century